tommyod/streprogen/README.rst

 Check out the `example PDF output <https://github.com/tommyod/streprogen/blob/master/examples/3DaySplitWithPeriodization.pdf>`_.

 **Instructions for live code:**
-Click "*Runtime*", then "Run all".
+Click "*Runtime*", then "*Run all*".
-To download a saved file, click on the arrow on the top left, left click the file and "Download".
+To download a saved file, click on the arrow on the top left, left click the file and "*Download*".
 A downloaded ``.html`` file can be printed from your local browser.

 Project summary